14 Notable alumni of

 -

-Leo W. Gerard CC is a retired steelworker and Canadian and American labour leader.
-He was elected president of the United Steelworkers (USW) in 2001, becoming the second Canadian to head the union.
-He served in the role until July 2019.
+Leo Wilfred Joseph John Gerard CC was a Canadian steelworker and labour leader in both Canada and the United States.
+He was the longest-serving union president in the history of the United Steelworkers (USW), serving from 2001 until his retirement in 2019, and was the second Canadian to head the union.
 He also served on the Executive Council of the AFL-CIO.

 -